Asian-Style Baked Rockfish

 Dishes that call for cooking an entire fish (bones and all) sound extremely intimidating, I know.
-But they are actually incredibly simple.
+But they are actually incredibly simple to prepare and so flavorful.

-Trust me though, it is actually much easier to cook an entire fish well, than it is to cook a perfect fillet of fish on its own.
-Whole fish are much more forgiving.
+Trust me though, it is actually much easier to cook an entire fish than it is to cook a perfect fish fillet.
+Whole fish are more forgiving.

-This one is flavored with all of my favorite go-to Asian ingredients: sesame oil, fresh lime slices, soy sauce, red pepper powder (gochugaru), julienned carrots and ginger, garlic, and lots of cilantro.
+This one is flavored with all of my favorite Asian pantry staples: sesame oil, fresh lime slices, soy sauce, red pepper powder (gochugaru), julienned carrots and ginger, garlic, and lots of cilantro.

-Ask your fish monger to scale and gut the fish for you.
-Then, it is just a matter of stuffing the cavity with cilantro and lime, sprinkling on the remaining of the ingredients, and letting it bake in an aluminum tent for 30-45 minutes tops.
+Ask your fish monger to scale, gut, and butterfly the fish for you.
+We’ll stuff the cavity with cilantro and lime, sprinkle on the remaining of the ingredients, add a soy sesame sauce, and let the fish bake in an aluminum tent for 30 to 45 minutes.

-My favorite way to serve it is alongside hot sushi (or brown) rice, a sprinkling of lime juice, cilantro, a drizzling of soy sauce, and crushed peanuts.
-Couldn’t be easier!
+My favorite way to serve it is alongside hot sushi (or brown) rice and a squeeze of fresh lime juice, cilantro, a drizzling of soy sauce, and crushed peanuts.
+It couldn’t be easier!

 Asian Style Baked Rockfish